WaterWolfDev/WaterWolf-TV-Tools/README.md

 # WaterWolf TV Tools
 A graphics and template used in WaterWolfTV and MoistDogTV. base on SuperFlyTV's Graphics Data Definition.
-For using with [SuperConductor](https://github.com/SuperFlyTV/SuperConductor)
+For using with [SuperConductor](https://github.com/SuperFlyTV/SuperConductor) and [casparCG](https://casparcg.com/)

+TODO:
+- Add custom graphic on oneline.html and twoline.html
+- Add proper TS Radio song name announcer as a separate file.
+- Fix bug that causing ticker scrolling to reset itself.

 # GDD - Graphics Data Definition